• Skip to main content

 • Eggs: hard-boiled eggs not only add extra protein and healthy fats, they are notoriously satiating and work great in any cold summer soup

 • Meat: traditionally bologna was the choice of meat in Okroshka.
 However, there are many other options to keep this soup nourishing.
 Use leftover meat such as roast chicken.
-Grass-fed hot dogs, pulled pork, and even canned chicken breast are also great options.
+Grass-fed hot dogs, pulled pork, and even canned chicken breast are also great options (but always check ingredients for canned meat!)

 • Kefir: look for plain, unsweetened, full fat kefir for best flavor.
-Other options are buttermilk, thinned yogurt, or even heavily thinned sour cream.
+Other options are buttermilk, thinned yogurt, or even heavily thinned sour cream with a squeeze of lemon juice.

 • Herbs: fresh herbs such as dill, parsley and green onions add great refreshing flavor.